R3Conclave/conclave-samples/cordapp/README.md

 }
 ```

-# Authenticating the sender's identity
+# Authenticating the sender's identity <a id="authenticating-senders-identity"></a>

 The enclave can authenticate a sender's identity that belongs to a network where nodes are identified by a X.509
 certificate, and the network is controlled by a certificate authority like in a Corda network.

 The network CA root certificate's public key must be stored in the enclave's resource folder (in this example the
-path is enclave/src/main/resources/) in a file named trustedroot.cer, so that the enclave can validate the sender
+path is enclave/src/main/resources/) in a file named trustedroot.cer, so that the enclave can validate the sender's
 identity.

 The identity is set up by the `EnclaveFlowInitiator` class during authentication and sent to the enclave which
 verifies it.
 Please be aware that the first byte of the identity message indicates whether a party wants to remain
 anonymous or not.
 If a party decides to remain anonymous, the identity message is padded with zeros to prevent
 anyone in the middle from using statistical analysis to guess whether a party is anonymous or not.
-The remaining bytes represent the party's identity If the party decides to authenticate
+The remaining bytes represent the party's identity if the party decides to authenticate
 itself.

 ```kotlin